chavinlo/sda-node/README.md

 # Usage:

 ## Instalation:
-In the meantime, this software is API only.
-If you have JS and HTML skills, a demo page would really be appreciated!

 To initiate the API server, you need to first install TensorRT and it's dependencies.
 I have made a small shell script to install most of the requirements, but it's not bulletproof:

 ```